The Center for Disease Control (CDC) estimates 93.3 Million American adults are affected by obesity.

 - Be honest: Leaving out important information to help get a lower rate never works out for applicants!
 Always be up-front with your insurance agent and the insurance company.

 - Save Money: You can help save on life insurance premiums in plenty of ways like not smoking cigarettes.
-Talk with your insurance agent for additional ways to save.

 Let’s Get Started